CW: paranoia, racism/anti-miscegenation

 “Are you done interrogating me?” she asked with a soft sigh.
 “Because I will get in trouble with my boss if I leave my cleaning supplies out in the open like that.”

 Jacob reached forward, checking the temperature of her coffee cup, then groaned.
 “Yeah.
-Sorry.
+Sorry, love.
 I’m jumping at shadows.
 Lemme buy you lunch sometime, make up for it?”

 “I thought you were gay.”